pabloiab/geographic-maps-R-qgis/README.md

 ###I wrote the script "map_R_with_shapefile_piab.R".
 Hope it works for you with your data points and shapefiles.

-###Plotting a map in R with ggplot2 result me useful to have the same shapes, colours, and size that I use in genetic analysis such as PCAs, MDS plots, haplotype networks and so on.
+###Plotting a map in R with ggplot2 result me useful to have the same shapes, colours, and size that I use in genetic analysis such as PCAs, MDS plots, haplotype networks and compare it with the map.